Three examples of thought leadership content and strategy by CEOs

 He wrote an article for Harvard Business Review in 2006 which transformed the world of SaaS enterprise.
 The article was called The Sales Learning Curve and was written just as the SaaS industry was emerging in the United States.
 What the article pointed out was that selling B2B technology has a unique learning curve.

 The Sales Learning Curve explained that before a SaaS business can sell a software product efficiently, the entire organisation needs to learn how customers will acquire and use it, a process they called ‘the sales learning curve’.
 He wrote that ‘in our 25 years of experience with start-ups and new-product introductions, we’ve found that hiring a full sales force too fast just leads the company to burn through cash’.
 At the time this was revolutionary.

 His article introduced a whole new concept to his industry and is still talked about today by SaaS founders and entrepreneurs.
-It is widely considered to be a must-read for founders and CEOs even outside the SaaS world, who are looking to build or ramp up a sales team.
+It is an example of thought leadership content that is widely considered to be a must-read for founders and CEOs even outside the SaaS world, who are looking to build or ramp up a sales team.
 Mark enjoys an unrivalled reputation in his industry as a thought leader who empowers other enterprise entrepreneurs after he wrote about his truly ground-breaking sales model.
 In the years since he has taught at Harvard, Stanford and Berkley.